jonas089/L2-sequencer-utils/whitepaper/01-introduction.md

 PoRD relies on verifiable random number generation and independent commitments to select the next node eligible of creating a Block.

-In PoRD every node can propose a valid Block, but only one Block will be chosen and included in the Blockchain for each round.
+In PoRD every node can propose a valid Block, but similar to POS and POW only one Block will be chosen and included in the Blockchain for each round.

 # Benefits of Proof of Random Delta